An Athlete's Guide to Concussions

 • Do I feel like I can't think clearly?

-If you can answer YES to any of these questions - even one - then you need to protect yourself by taking the steps in the rest of this article.
+If you answer YES to any of these questions - even one - then you need to protect yourself by taking the steps below.

 1. Stop!
 Whether it's a game, practice or just playing with friends, stop participating immediately!
-You could be putting yourself at risk of death if you play through it.
+You could be putting yourself at risk of permanent injury or death if you play through it.

 2. Tell someone!
 Tell your coach, athletic trainer or your parent(s).
 Be honest about how you feel.

 3. Don't return to play!
-Do not return to any physical activity until you have permission to do so by a medical professional, such as a doctor or athletic trainer.
+Do not return to your sport until you have permission to do so by a medical professional, such as a doctor or certified athletic trainer.

 YES!
-If you play through a concussion, you are putting yourself at risk for Second Impact Syndrome.
-If you get hit in the head again before your first concussion heals, you could collapse and end up with brain damage, in a wheelchair or dead.
-No game or practice is worth the chance of dying.
+If you play through a concussion, you could be putting yourself at risk for second impact syndrome.
+If you get hit in the head again before your first concussion heals, you could collapse and end up with brain damage, in a wheelchair, or dead.
+No game or practice is worth the risk.

-You have to wait until your symptoms go away completely, you can complete your schoolwork, AND a healthcare professional (like a doctor or an athletic trainer) says it is okay for you to start participating in physical activity.
+You have to wait until your symptoms go away, you can complete your schoolwork, AND a healthcare professional (like a doctor or an athletic trainer) says it is okay for you to start participating in your sport.

-You will need to complete the gradual Return-to Play Progression.
+You will need to complete the gradual return-to-play progression.
 This progression is important and should not be skipped.
-If your symptoms come back during the progression, then you are not ready to return without putting yourself in danger.
+If your symptoms come back during the progression, then you are not ready to return.

 We know waiting to get better is boring.
-Many athletes feel pressured to say they do not have symptoms when they still do.
+Many athletes feel pressured to say they do not have symptoms even if they still do.
 This is very dangerous and could result in serious consequences.
 Be honest and protect yourself and your brain.

-• Avoid computer use, excessive television, video games, texting and loud music.
+• Avoid screen time for the first 24-48 hours (including computer use, television, video games, texting).

-• Get extra sleep and eat a healthy diet.
+• Keep a regular sleep schedule at night, drink plenty of water, and eat a healthy diet.

 • Follow your doctor or athletic trainer's recommendations.